kirklange/kirklange.github.io/_posts/2018-06-06-mirroring-repos-with-github.md

 After importing a couple projects to GitLab and tinkering around a bit, I was pleasantly surprised.
-A couple pet peeves I had with GitHub like pull request permissions and of course ability to host private repositories were solved with GitLab.
+A couple pet peeves I had with GitHub like pull request permissions and of course the ability to host private repositories were solved with GitLab.
 Additionally, having CI built right in to GitLab is pretty nice since I use it extensively to run unit and cross-platform compatability tests.
 That is not to say that GitLab doesn't have its own issues.
 I definitely may find more in the future as it's only my 3rd day using GitLab, but I figure where's the harm in trying it out for a couple weeks?

 Thanks to the fact that I'm pushing all my repo changes to both GitHub and GitLab, I can easily switch my main platform at will.
 If GitLab has another